Hammerknuden or just "Hammeren" is a giant piece of granite bedrock that forms the north western tip of Bornholm.

 Where the soil is thin above the bedrock and water is sparse you will see rocky heath with heather, crowberries, juniper and common broom.
 In other places mixed forest, wet heath and lush valleys can be found.
 These varied habitats in such a limited area results in a great variety of plant and animal species.

 Human activity have marked Hammeren through centuries.
-The most visible signs of this are the ruins of the church Salomons Kapel as well as the two lighthouses and several quarries.
+The most visible signs of this are the ruins of the church Salomons Kapel (in Danish) as well as the two lighthouses and several quarries.

 Hammerknuden is separated from the rest of Bornholm by a rift valley.
-Bornholms largest lake Hammersø is situated in the bottom of this valley.
+Bornholms largest lake Hammersø (in Danish) is situated in the bottom of this valley.

 There are numerous footpaths on Hammeren.
 One popular hike follows the marked path along the coast and back via Hammersø.